2023 Most Popular Funeral & Mortuary Science Associate Degree Schools

 After completing their Associate Degree, mortuary science graduates from Commonwealth Institute of Funeral Service carry an average student debt load of $16,924.

-Out of the 66 schools in the United States that were part of this year’s ranking, Pittsburgh Institute of Mortuary Science Inc landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Pittsburgh Institute of Mortuary Science Inc is a great place for funeral and mortuary science students working on their associate degree.
 PIMS is a small private not-for-profit school located in the city of Pittsburgh.

 Women make up 66% of the mortuary science majors at the school.